-Who Can Contest a Will
+Who Can Contest a Will in NSW.

-1. Spouse of the Deceased.
+A Spouse of the deceased.

 This category includes a wife or husband of the deceased marriage at the time of death and the de facto wife or husband of the deceased at the time of death.
 In the case of a marriage it is obviously easy to determine whether the marriage existed at the time of death.
 If there is no divorce the marriage still exists.
 That is simply a matter of fact which can be substantiated by Family Court records.